Johardt/dotfiles/README.md

 A minimal and organized collection of configuration files to set up a productive development environment.
 Deliberately simple, focusing on essential tools and configurations; meant to be extendable.
+Made to feel unobtrusive, respecting your preferences and workflow.

 ## Setup